 The Pupil Premium is additional funding provided to schools by the Government for certain groups of pupils.
 It is for schools to use as they see fit, based on proven evidence of what is effective and adapted to their own local context, in order to “close the gap” in how well different groups of pupils achieve at school.
+Further information from the Department for Education on the Pupil Premium can be found here.

 Which groups of pupils does the school receive additional funding for?
 How much is it?